-Geraniums, also known as pelargoniums, are the no. 1 flowers for balconies in Germany.
+Geraniums, also known as pelargoniums, are the no. 1 flowers for balconies.
 You can read all about caring for and cultivating these colorful continuous bloomers here.

 Origin and Growth

 Geraniums, actually correctly known as pelargoniums, originate from South Africa - there are 250 wild species of Geranium in South Africa alone.
 Many varieties are located around the costal region of Cape Town in particular.
 These easy-care and heat-resistant plants can also be found in other countries: The species Pelargonium australe and Pelargonium indoroum are found in Australia and New Zealand, Pelargonium endlicherianum grows in Anatolia, and the geranium species Pelargonium quercetorum can be found in Iraq and Iran.

 There is no historical record as to exactly when or how the first geraniums arrived in Europe.
 Around the 17th century, tradespeople are thought to have begun importing species of pelargoniums.
 They were incorrectly referred to as geraniums at that time and therefore were given the colloquial name geranium.
 They were first assigned to the genus pelargonium in 1789.
 In their native home and also here, the variety can hardly be measured - and every year numerous new varieties are added.
 Geraniums belong to the storkbill family (Geraniaceae) and are initially differentiated according to three types: Ivy geraniums (Pelargonium peltatum) and zonal geraniums (Pelargonium zonale), which have generally been bred as long-flowering and resistant varieties with large flowers.
 There are also scented pelargoniums, which are frequently used in the extraction of scented oils.